penfever/simpleOS/README.md

 * Digital synthesizer

+## Code Attribution

+The code for the operating system is located in the src folder.

+Multiple authors contributed to the code in simpleOS.
+Each source file begins with a header which includes the attribution for that file.

+The files I authored include (but are not limited to): main.c simpleshell.c (REPL shell) mymalloc.c (first-fit memory allocation) SDHC_FAT32_Files.c (FAT32 file system) univio.c (device-independent I/O) devices.c (hardware drivers and device support) dateTime.c (date and time support) procs.c (multiprocessing support)

 ## K70 Hardware Setup

 The Simple OS is designed to take advantage of many built-in features of the K70 MCU and Tower System.
 In order to use all of the features of the OS, you will need to have access to a [fully assembled K70 Tower](https://cscie92.dce.harvard.edu/spring2021/Photos/K70%20Right%20Above%20with%20J-Link%20&%20Serial%2020210120_141725.jpg) with the [TWR-SER](https://www.nxp.com/part/TWR-SER#/) card and [TWR-LCD-RGB](https://www.nxp.com/part/TWR-LCD-RGB#/) display installed.